DOM to JSON and back

 </html>

 This example is a very simple HTML document.
-It has a html
+It has a html element with the lang attribute set to “en”.
+Inside the html element are an empty head

-element.
+element and a body element containing a single script element.
 This script loads the “make-page.js” module which

 then injects the actual page.